JensKrumsieck/webex-alert/README.md

 python webex-alert
 ```
 The script will add a room if it does not exists and will add all organization members to the room.
 Meanwhile it will add admin rights to all users specified.

+Moderators need to have `Erweiterter Messaging-Dienst` enabled in Webex Admin Panel to be added via API.
+Otherwise they can be added manually.